octopus-foundation/backend-cookbook/idempotent-operations/idempotent-operations.md

 To achieve "exactly-once" request processing you can use queues or mutexes, depends on context and task.
 In general - there are no difference at all: your goal is executing trx-ed operations one by one, it's not matter how to achieve it.

+// TODO: some examples of both cases

 # Common mistakes

+## Wrong "place"
 Common mistake in idempotency implementation is to return something like ALREADY_PROCESSED response, but not the original response.
 It's not idempotency!
 For example in user registration by email.
 You have registration request processing: